Israel's Viola FinTech to expand fund size, bring in new partners

 The fund’s managers are in discussions with potential new strategic partners, who would bring new areas of expertise.

-“We will expand the list of investors by two or three,” Daniel Tsiddon, a founder and general partner in the fund, told Reuters, adding that the company can “handle up to 12.”
+“We will expand the list of investors by two or three,” Daniel Tsiddon, a founder and general partner in the fund, told Reuters, adding that the company can“handle up to 12.”

 Tsiddon said Viola FinTech is also very close to making its first investment in a company that uses machine learning and artificial intelligence to help small businesses.